 The Company’s major diamond projects in Finland comprise:

-- The Lahtojoki diamond project over which Karelian has acquired a Mining Permit.
+The Lahtojoki diamond project over which Karelian has acquired a Mining concession.